California City Immigration Processing Center (CoreCivic)

 Overview

-The California City Immigration Processing Center is a 2,560-bed CoreCivic facility and one of the largest private ICE detention centers in the country.
-CoreCivic transitioned into a longer-term definitized two-year contract with ICE.
+The California City Immigration Processing Center is a 2,560-bed CoreCivic facility and the largest private ICE detention center in California.
+Located in the Mojave Desert (Kern County), it is a former state prison that was reactivated for ICE use.
+CoreCivic signed a $130 million, two-year contract with ICE.
 The facility began receiving detainees on August 27, 2025.

 Key Details